DiceDB/docs/src/content/docs/tutorials/realtime-leaderboard.md

 ---
-title: 'Realtime Leaderboard'
+title: "Realtime Leaderboard"
-description: 'Create a gaming leaderboard in the easiest way possible.'
+description: "Create a gaming leaderboard in the easiest way possible."
 ---

 In the world of gaming, leaderboards are essential for tracking player